flarum/docs/docs/extend/api.md

 1. An HTTP request is sent to Flarum's API.
 Typically, this will come from the Flarum frontend, but external programs can also interact with the API.
 Flarum's API mostly follows the [JSON:API](https://jsonapi.org/) specification, so accordingly, requests should follow [said specification](https://jsonapi.org/format/#fetching).
 2. The request is run through [middleware](middleware.md), and routed to the proper API resource endpoint.
 Each API Resource is distinguished by a unique type and has a set of endpoints.
 You can read more about them in the below sections.
 3. Any modifications done by extensions to the API Resource endpoints via the [`ApiResource` extender](#extending-api-resources) are applied.
-This could entail changing sort, adding includes, eager loading relations, or executing some logic before and/or after.
+This could entail changing sort, adding includes, eager loading relations, or executing some logic before and/or after the default implementation runs.
 4. The action of the endpoint is called, yielding some raw data that should be returned to the client.
 Typically, this data will take the form of a Laravel Eloquent model collection or instance, which has been retrieved from the database.
 That being said, the data could be anything as long as the API resource can process it.
 There are built-in reusable endpoint for CRUD operations, but custom endpoints can be implemented as well.
-5. Any modifications made through the [`ApiResource` extender](#extending-api-resources) to the API resource fields will be applied.
-Like adding new attributes or relationships to serialize, removing existing ones, or modifying their behavior.
+5. Any modifications made through the [`ApiResource` extender](#extending-api-resources) to the API resource's fields will be applied.
+These can include adding new attributes or relationships to serialize, removing existing ones, or changing how the field value is computed.
 6. The fields (attributes and relationships) are serialized, converting the data from the backend database-friendly format to the JSON:API format expected by the frontend.
 7. The serialized data is returned as a JSON response to the frontend.
 8. If the request originated via the Flarum frontend's `Store`, the returned data (including any related objects) will be stored as [frontend models](#frontend-models) in the frontend store.